 - Menu knowledge: Have your management team write detailed guides about each dish, including common allergens.
 Include the same information for your beverage program.

 - Customer service procedures: Your staff should know the answers to common questions customers ask, like parking information, driving directions, and brief biographical information about the chef and owner.
 Make sure your team knows how you prefer to handle customer complaints.

-- Safety procedures: Everyone on your team should know where to find emergency exits, and who to contact if an emergency arises.
-Beyond that you should also cover basic, daily safety protocols like cash handling, opening and closing the restaurant, and how to safely work in the kitchen and bar areas.
+- Safety procedures: Everyone on your team should know where to find emergency exits and who to contact if an emergency arises.
+Beyond that, you should also cover basic, daily safety protocols like cash handling, opening and closing the restaurant, and how to safely work in the kitchen and bar areas.

-Promote Your Restaurant
+10. Market Your Restaurant